GISLab-ELTE/WasteDetection/server_app/README.md

 - `planetscope_green`: The index of the Green band on the PlanetScope image.
 - `planetscope_red`: The index of the Red band on the PlanetScope image.
 - `planetscope_nir`: The index of the NIR band on the PlanetScope image.

+These values can be overridden if you create a `config.local.json` file in the `resources` folder.
+In this it is enough to include the fields that you want to change the value of.